2014 Parkinson's Awareness Month

-It’s important to take a little extra time this month to reach out to friends, family members, co-workers, and people in your community to help them better understand what it’s like to live with Parkinson’s disease.
+It’s important to take a little extra time this month to reach out to friends, family members, colleagues, and people in your community to help them learn more about Parkinson’s disease.

-Below are some tools you can use to help educate your local community about Parkinson’s disease, and encourage local governments to issue their own proclamations supporting our mission to find a cure.
+Below are some tools you can use to help you educate your local community or elected officials about Parkinson’s disease and support PAN’s mission to find a cure.

 State and Local Government Proclamations

 We encourage all Parkinson's advocates across the country to work with their state and local governments to proclaim April as Parkinson’s Awareness Month.
 Below is a letter you can customize and send to your Governor or Mayor asking them to declare April as Parkinson’s Awareness Month.
 We’ve also included a sample proclamation you can include with your letter to provide the basic facts about Parkinson’s disease and why Parkinson’s Awareness Month is important to you.

 Please contact us to let us know of your successes; we will keep an updated list of state and local proclamations below.